Eastern deer mouse

-Peromyscus maniculatus is a rodent native to eastern North America.
-It is most commonly called the eastern deer mouse; when formerly grouped with the western deer mouse (P. sonoriensis), it was referred to as the North American deermouse and is fairly widespread across most of North America east of the Mississippi River, with the major exception being the lowland southeastern United States.
+Peromyscus maniculatus, the eastern deermouse, is a rodent native to eastern North America.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
+When formerly grouped with the western deermouse (P. sonoriensis), it was once referred to as the North American deermouse, a species which is no longer recognized.
+It is fairly widespread across most of North America east of the Mississippi River, with the major exception being the lowland southeastern United States.

-Like other Peromyscus species, it can be a vector and carrier of emerging infectious diseases such as hantaviruses and Lyme disease.
+Like certain other Peromyscus species, it can be a vector and carrier of emerging infectious diseases such as hantaviruses and Lyme disease.

 It is closely related to Peromyscus leucopus, the white-footed mouse.

 Overview

 The species in its former broad sense had 61 subspecies, but some of these now belong to P. sonoriensis.
 They are all tiny mammals that are plentiful in number.
-The deer mouse is a small rodent that lives in eastern North America and is closely related to the white-footed mouse, Peromyscus leucopus.
+The eastern deermouse is a small rodent that lives in eastern North America and is closely related to the white-footed mouse, Peromyscus leucopus.
 Because the two species are extremely similar in appearance, they are best distinguished through red blood cell agglutination tests or karyotype techniques.
-The deer mouse can also be distinguished physically by its long and multicolored tail.
-Deer mice are very often used for laboratory experimentation due to their self cleanliness and easy care.
+They can also be distinguished physically by its long and multicolored tail.
+Deer mouse species, such as the eastern deermouse, the white-footed mouse, and the cactus mouse, are very often used for laboratory experimentation due to their self cleanliness and easy care.

 Physical description

-The eastern deer mouse is small in size, only 3 to 4 in long, not including the tail.
+The eastern deermouse is small in size, only 3 to 4 in long, not including the tail.
 They have large beady eyes and large ears giving them good sight and hearing.
-Peromyscus maniculatus has soft fur which varies in color, from gray to brown, but all deer mice have a distinguishable white underside and white feet.
-Deer mice tails are covered with fine hairs, with the same dark/light split as the fur on the rest of its body.
+Peromyscus maniculatus has soft fur which varies in color, from gray to brown, but all deermice have a distinguishable white underside and white feet.
+Deermice tails are covered with fine hairs, with the same dark/light split as the fur on the rest of its body.
 P. maniculatus has distinct subspecies.
 Of those most common in North America, the woodland form has longer hind legs, a longer tail, and larger ears than the prairie form.

 Behavior

-Eastern deer mice are nocturnal creatures who spend the day time in areas such as trees or burrows where they have nests made of plant material.
-The pups within litters of deer mice are kept by the mother within an individual home range.
-Deer mice typically live in a home range of 242 to 3000 square meters.
-Although deer mice live in individual home ranges, these ranges do tend to overlap.
-When overlapping occurs, it is more likely to be with opposite sexes rather than with the same sex, as male deer mice have a much greater home range than the much more territorial females.
-Deer mice that live within overlapping home ranges tend to recognize one another and interact a lot.
+Eastern deermice are nocturnal creatures which spend the daytime in areas such as trees or burrows, where they have nests made of plant material.
+The pups within litters of eastern deermice are kept by the mother within an individual home range, typically of 242 to 3000 square meters.
+Ranges may overlap, more likely with an opposite sex, as males have much greater home ranges than the more territorial females.
+Deermice that live within overlapping home ranges tend to recognize one another and frequently interact.

-The woodland variety of P. maniculatus is an adept climber, and prefers tree cover meters above the ground, while the prairie form prefers to move from burrow to burrow in open areas, avoiding floral cover.
+The woodland variety of P. maniculatus is an adept climber, and prefers tree cover well above the ground, while the prairie form prefers to move from burrow to burrow in open areas, avoiding cover.